Green0318/G.Commune/README.md

 </div>

-# Benefits for converting a Python module that starts a client session and sends requests into Rust
+# Convert a Python module that starts a client session and sends requests into Rust

+## Benefits

 - Performance: Rust is known for its performance and can be much faster than Python due to its emphasis on zero-cost abstractions.